n42n/n3n/doc/Building.md

 git submodule update --init --recursive
 ```

-# Build on Linux
+# Build on Linux / Generic build instructions

+On a system with standard posix tools and development libraries, the
-On Linux, compilation from source is straight forward:
+compilation from source is straight forward:

 ```sh
 ./autogen.sh